Create a more personalised CX with Eloqua web visit tracking.

 The short answer is you need to install it.
 The longer answer is your Eloqua Administrator will need to extract the Eloqua asynchronous tracking scripts from your instance of Eloqua.

-From this screen you can leave the default as Yes, as shown above as step 1.
-If you click No, you can enter the email address of the person you’d like Eloqua to send the tracking script to.
-You will also get the email by default.
+From this screen, you can leave the default as Yes, as shown above.
+If you click No (step 1), you can enter the email address of the person you’d like Eloqua to send the tracking script to.

-When you click on Generate, Eloqua will email the tracking script along with a PDF providing instructions on how to install the script on your website, in a ZIP file.
+When you click on Generate (step 2), Eloqua will email the tracking script along with a PDF providing instructions on how to install the script on your website, in a ZIP file.